The Man’s Guide to Steampunk Clothing / Steampunk Fashion for Men

 Picking The Right Shirt & Jacket

 For the shirt and waistcoat, feel free to experiment with different color combinations till you find one you like.
 As long as you stick to whites, browns, greys, or black, you’ll be more than fine.
-The bow tie is usually black or light grey but feel free to try a few other colors if you want.
-Inventors also tend to wear a button up shirt and waistcoat.
+The bow tie is usually black or light grey but feels free to try a few other colors if you want.
+Inventors also tend to wear a button-up shirt and waistcoat.
 You’ll normally want an ascot instead of a long tie or bow tie with the inventor, however.
 For the shirt, you’ll want to stick to white, light greys, or browns.
 The waistcoat is usually brown but can also be any of the lighter greys.

 Pants & Shoes to Match Your Look

 Last, but most definitely not least, is the combination of pants and shoes.
 Nobles will usually have dress pants and shoes.
 Your shoes should be black and highly polished while your pants can be a couple of different colors.
 You’ll want your pants to be close to the color of your jacket if not an exact match.
 Gentlemen wear the same basic thing though with different color options for their shoes.
 Your shoes can be black and polished, brown and supple, or brown and polished.
 Inventors have a slightly different dress code for their pants and shoes.
-For your shoes, you’re going to want tall lace up boots of either a dark grey or any brown shade.
-Specifically, you want narrow boots that have just a touch of heel.
+For your shoes, you’re going to want tall lace-up boots of either a dark grey or any brown shade.
+Specifically, you want narrow boots that have just a touch of the heel.
 For pants, you can opt for long shorts of a color matching your vest or pants of the same color.

 The Fun Part -Adding Weapons, Gadgets, Gloves & Accessories

 Now that the main outfit is finished, it’s time to accessorize, starting with your hands.
-Nobles and gentlemen alike can get a lot added to their outfit with a nice set of gloves and a cane.
-You’ll want your gloves to match the color of your button up shirt, usually white, and to be of fairly high quality.
+Nobles and gentlemen alike can get a lot added to their outfits with a nice set of gloves and a cane.
+You’ll want your gloves to match the color of your button-up shirt, usually white, and to be of fairly high quality.
 Gentleman should carry either a derby-handle cane or a shepherd’s crook, depending on your preference, while nobles can use a fritz-handle or knob-handle cane.
 Inventors don’t always carry canes but they do usually wear gloves.
 You’ll want a darker color to your gloves, usually a light grey, and you’ll want them to go a bit past your wrist.
 If you choose to use a cane with your outfit, a knob-handle cane is a good option.

 Goggles & Glasses

-Another common option for most outfits is eye wear such as glasses and goggles.
-Nobles tend to wear rather small glasses, the type that simply sit on the bridge of your nose without earpieces.
+Another common option for most outfits is eyewear such as glasses and goggles.
+Nobles tend to wear rather small glasses, the type that simply sits on the bridge of your nose without earpieces.
 These can simply sit on your fact or they can be attached to a handle and necklace.
 The main point is that they’re rather small and very fancy.
-Gentleman tend to wear a monocle attached to a chain.
+Gentlemen tend to wear a monocle attached to a chain.
 You may need some practice to properly wear a monocle but it can have quite an effect on your outfit.
 For both the monocle and the noble’s glasses, you’re going to want the metal to be brass or copper.
 You can choose another metal, of course, but brass and copper are the metals of choice for steampunk outfits.
 Inventors usually forsake both glasses and monocles for goggles.
 You’ll want goggles that are similar to aviator or welding goggles.
 Again, you’ll want quite a bit of brass or copper to be showing on them.
 You can actually search online for steampunk goggles if you want to save yourself some time and effort in exchange for paying a bit of money.

 Put it All Together

 And with that, your outfit is complete.
 Keep in mind, however, that these tips are to help you build a very simple outfit in one of these three styles.
-Also remember that they’re nothing more than tips.
-If you want to add something else in that you think would fit, feel free to do so.
+Also, remember that they’re nothing more than tips.
+If you want to add something else that you think would fit, feel free to do so.
 For example, some people like to build props such as false guns that have extremely intricate clockwork mechanics.
 Others like to dip more heavily into the sci-fi roots of steampunk and build fake shrink rays or the like.
 Some people even like to build “fake” arms made of clockwork and pipes that slide over their real arm like a sleeve.
 If you’re looking for prop ideas, you might want to take a moment and read some steampunk fiction or look at what other people have made already.
 Just remember that, in the end, it’s your outfit and you can add anything to it that you want.